ECE Research Seminar Series: Recreations in Coding Theory

 Speaker's Biography

 Clifton Williamson holds a Ph.D. in Mathematics from the University of California, Berkeley, his research focusing on computational number theory and symbolic computation.
 After completing his doctorate, he joined the computer algebra group at IBM Watson Labs, where he worked on the AXIOM computer algebra system.
-Following post docs at Cal Poly and ETH Zurich, he began a career in magnetic storage, designing error control systems at Seagate, Agere, LSI, and Proton Digital Systems.
-Since 2013, Williamson has worked at Pure Storage, as a digital designer responsible for the LDPC coding system in the FlashBlade storage array.
+Following post-docs at Cal Poly and ETH Zurich, he began a career in magnetic storage, designing error control systems at Seagate, Agere, LSI, and Proton Digital Systems.
+Since 2013, Williamson has worked at Pure Storage as a digital designer responsible for the LDPC coding system in the FlashBlade storage array.

-Williamson continues to be interested in education, whether it be hosting Math Day at a local middle school or giving talks at private companies and universities.
+Williamson continues to be interested in education, whether hosting Math Day at a local middle school or giving talks at private companies and universities.
 He is the brother of Geoffrey Williamson, Associate Dean for Analytics for Armour College of Engineering, Professor of Electrical and Computer Engineering, and Duchossois Leadership Professor at IIT.